 The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms but also fosters the exchange of best practices among schools and teaching communities.
-Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, and ultimately students.
-The programme has already resulted in tangible improvements in participating schools and underscores the British Council's commitment to evidence-based, forward-looking education.
+Its impact cascades through local forums and Partner Schools events, reaching school leaders, teachers, and ultimately students and has already resulted in tangible improvements in participating schools.

 The British Council Partner Schools' Action Research programme supported twelve researchers from nine countries-Pakistan, Egypt, Bangladesh, Nigeria, Ghana, Jordan, Zimbabwe, Peru, and Colombia-on projects focused on leadership, continuous professional development (CPD), and technology, addressing shared global challenges in education.